adhilshan/adhilshan/README.md

 # 💫 About Me:
+A professional all-rounder abundant in skills such as graphic design, UI/UX design software development and beta testing which makes an impressive resume: attained my BCA qualification and has always surpassed every clients expectations by providing exquisite designs and applications.Fully capable of interacting with clients in order to grasp what they want and produce superior products.
+I have an eye for detail while at the same time very good at staying calm when working under stress to ensure completion of projects on time.
-🔭 I’m currently working on RIDLE - React Integrated Development and Learning Environment<br>🌱 Working @ ektruck logitech as App Developer<br>👯 I’m looking to collaborate on RIDLE<br><br>Collaborated with Azora ads , Acid Lake Studios<br><br>👨‍💻 All of my projects are available at @adhilshan<br>💬 Ask me about react , vue<br>📫 How to reach me adhilshanrahman@gmail.com<br>📄 Know about my experiences https://adhilshan.web.app/my-resume<br><br>Love To Talk With Machines
+🌱 Working @ Ekah logitech as Developer<br>👨‍💻 All of my projects are available at @adhilshan<br>💬 Ask me about react , vue<br>📫 How to reach me adhilshanrahman@gmail.com<br>📄 Know about my experiences https://adhilshan.web.app/my-resume<br><br>Love To Talk With Machines

 ## 🌐 Socials: